clairesunstudio/slidev-dataviz/week1.md

 <v-clicks>

-- Data that can only take certain values
+- Distinct values or categories that can be counted and enumerated

 Examples include:
-  - the cost of a BMW 7-series
-  - your shoe size
+  - shoe sizes
   - number of people enrolled in this course

 </v-clicks>